 Within the application, you keep track of these triggers on a daily basis and enter them in the built-in journal.
 Keep in mind that obsessive thoughts and compulsions can appear with increased frequency, so you should educate yourself to record at least three triggers per day.
 This will give you a clear image of your current status, without having to feel pressured to return to the application more often.

-Upon reviewing the entries from the application, you can organize a list of events encountered, ranking them from least scary to the one that evoke maximum fear.
+Upon reviewing the entries from the application, you can organize a list of events encountered, ranking them from least scary to the one that evokes maximum fear.
 The next step will require that you gradually expose yourself, again, to the events on that list (if possible).
 Start at the bottom and proceed until you reach the ones you fear the most.

-You should do your best to resist the urge of giving into the compulsion or adopting coping strategies.
+You should do your best to resist the urge of giving in to the compulsion or adopting coping strategies.
 Day by day, you need to challenge your thoughts and refrain from coming up with unhealthy interpretations.

 Stress management is essential for someone who suffers from OCD.
 Once again, you can rely on CareClinic’s health app to record the various management solutions that offer stress relief.
 You might also benefit from organizing a list with potentially stressful situations, as this can help you be more prepared for when the actual situation occurs (anticipation of potential stressors).